Adaptive sticky banner

 Releasing resources

-If a callback occurs after the Activity is destroyed, call the destroy()
+If a callback occurs after the Activity is destroyed, call the destroy() function for the used ad object to release resources:

 private fun loadBannerAd(adSize: BannerAdSize): BannerAdView {